XMfit/mini-shell/README.md

 ### Build
 `make all`

-This program uses the GNU Readline library, which is lucensed under the GPL.
+This program uses the GNU Readline library, which is licensed under the GPL.
 For more information, refer to the GNU Readline documentation.

 ### To-do